 Urine is normally carried from the kidneys to the bladder through long, narrow tubes called ureters.
 The ureter can become obstructed due to conditions such as kidney stones, tumors, infection, or blood clots.
 When this happens, physicians can use image guidance to place stents or tubes in the ureter to restore the flow of urine to the bladder.

 A ureteral stent is a thin, flexible tube threaded into the ureter.
-When it is not possible to insert a ureteral stent, nephrostomy is performed.
+When it is not possible to insert a ureteral stent, a nephrostomy is performed.
 During this procedure, a tube is placed through the skin on the patient's back into the kidney.
-The tube is connected to an external drainage bag or from the kidney to the bladder.
+The tube is connected to an external drainage bag or from the kidney to the bladder for internal drainage.